 - Pour brine into jars, over cucumbers, to ¼ inch of top of jar.
 Cover jars with lids, let cool to room temperature.
 Put into refrigerator for at least 1 hour, and up to 2 weeks.

 - You can use any combination of glass jars or put all the pickles in one quart size jar.
 It’s important that the jars are glass, have a lid that fits tightly, and are cleaned and rinsed thoroughly.
-You could use recycled jars if you want.
+You could use recycled jars with wide mouths if you want.

 - If you prefer, cut cucumbers into sliced rounds instead of spears.

-- If you would like to try some flavor variations, try adding whole seeds, such as coriander, cumin, celery, mustard, and/or garlic cloves to the jars.
+- Flavor variations: Add whole seeds, such as coriander, cumin, celery, mustard, and/or garlic cloves to the jars.
 Be creative and have some fun!